 Learn more by calling an advisor at 866.484.1815, or request information here.

 We offer a variety of solutions to fit your educational needs.

 Our courses can help you meet the credit requirements to sit for the CPA exam.
 Some of our most popular courses include: Accounting Ethics, Accounting Information Systems, Business Law, Contemporary Auditing, Corporate Taxation, Cost Accounting, Finance for Business, Financial Accounting, Forensic Accounting, Government and Nonprofit Accounting, Intermediate Financial Accounting and Principles of Accounting.

-We offer a Graduate Accounting certificate to help students gain a deeper understanding of accounting concepts and applications.
-Course topics include auditing, taxation, information systems and financial analysis, and help students gain the tools to effectively and ethically navigate accounting needs within an organization.
+We offer a Graduate Accounting Certificate to help students gain a deeper understanding of accounting concepts and applications.
+Course topics, which include auditing, taxation, information systems and financial analysis, help students gain the tools to effectively and ethically navigate accounting needs within an organization.
 Download a detailed certificate description here.

 The exam for CPA licensure can be challenging.
 We’re here to help support you as you prepare for the CPA exam.
 According to the American Institute of Certified Public Accountants (AICPA), the exam has historically covered four areas:

 Tests your knowledge and skills relating to auditing procedures and standards, standards related to attest engagements, and the skills needed to apply that knowledge.

 - Engagement Acceptance and Understanding the Assignment (12–16 percent)